aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/net/3d-modeling/linear-extrusion/center-in-linear-extrusion/_index.md

 ---
-title: How to Use Aspose: Center in Linear Extrusion
+title: How to Use Aspose  Center in Linear Extrusion
 linktitle: Center in Linear Extrusion
 second_title: Aspose.3D .NET API
 description: Learn how to use Aspose for centered linear extrusion, create 3d scene, and save obj file with Aspose.3D for .NET.